2022-2023 Schedule

 Announcements

-It is with great sadness that the GWYOA Board conveys to our community the loss of Victor Lionti, our conductor and leader for many years.
+In February 2023, our conductor and leader for many years, Victor Lionti, passed.
 He was not only a consummate musician but a wonderful teacher and inspiring man.

 It is a great loss indeed to lose both Victor and his son, Vincent, in such a short span of time.
 To paraphrase our conductor, Bernard Klinger, ”we all carry some of Victor and Vincent with us; not only did they possess so much musical knowledge, but they also brought an even-ness, humanity, humility, sincerity, and ability to appreciate others.
 They have set a high bar for us.”